0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 As described [here](/miden/design/programs.html#Span-block), a *span* block can contain one or more operation batches, each batch containing up to $8$ operation groups.
 At the high level, decoding of a span block is done as follows:

-1. At the beginning of the block, we make a request to the hash co-processor which initiates the hasher, absorbs the first operation batch ($8$ field elements) into the hasher, and returns the row address of the hasher, which we use the unique ID for the *span* block (see [here](#Sequential-hash)).
+1. At the beginning of the block, we make a request to the hash co-processor which initiates the hasher, absorbs the first operation batch ($8$ field elements) into the hasher, and returns the row address of the hasher, which we use as the unique ID for the *span* block (see [here](#Sequential-hash)).
-2. We then add groups of the operation batch, as spcified by op batch flags (but always skipping the first one) to the op group table.
+2. We then add groups of the operation batch, as specified by op batch flags (but always skipping the first one) to the op group table.
 4. We then remove operation groups from the op group table in the FIFO order one by one, and decode them in the manner similar to the one described [here](#Operation-group-decoding).
 5. Once all operation groups in a batch have been decoded, we absorb the next batch into the hasher and repeat the process described above.
 6. Once all batches have been decoded, we return the hash of the span block from the hasher.